 Consumer Fraud & Deceptive Practices

-For nearly 50 years, the Consumer Credit & Protection Act has helped protect West Virginia citizens.
 Skinner Law Firm represents consumers in a wide range of consumer fraud actions including unfair and deceptive practices.
 We also handle class actions against businesses and employers who defraud individual consumers.
-Some of the consumer protection statutes that come into play in consumer actions include the West Virginia Consumer Credit & Protection Act, the Fair Debt Collection Practices Act, the Truth in Lending Act (TILA), which are designed to protect those borrowing money or making purchases for personal use.
+Some of the consumer protection statutes that come into play in consumer actions include the West Virginia Consumer Credit & Protection Act, the Fair Debt Collection Practices Act, and the Truth in Lending Act (TILA), which are designed to protect those borrowing money or making purchases for personal use.
 Most consumer protection laws allow successful plaintiffs to collect monetary damages, costs and attorney fees from the defendant or defendant’s business.

 Illegal Debt Collection Practices

-One of the consequences of the bad information is that debt collectors will seek to collect a debt from someone who does not owe it.
-Oftentimes, it is senior citizens who are asked to pay for debts they do not owe.
-These are not abstract cases: in one well-known West Virginia case, a debt collector illegally called a consumer over 900 times among other abusive tactics, even though the debt collector knew the consumer was represented by a lawyer.
+Oftentimes, senior citizens are asked to pay for debts they do not owe.
+It can be unbearable.
+In one well-known West Virginia case, a debt collector illegally called a consumer over 900 times, among other abusive tactics.

 Most consumer protection laws allow successful plaintiffs to collect monetary damages, costs and attorney fees from the defendant or defendant’s business.
-If you believe you have been the victim of illegal debt collection tactics, then contact us for a consultation.
+If you believe you have been the victim of illegal debt collection tactics, then contact us to request a no-cost evaluation.

 Zombie Debt Collection & Your Rights

-“Zombie Debt” is ole debt that you should not be sued for because the statute of limitations has run.
+“Zombie Debt” is an old debt that you should not be sued for because the statute of limitations has run.
 It’s called Zombie Debt because it should be dead, but unscrupulous debt collectors keep bringing it back to life.